-Table 6 simulates a model with a data generating process which is quadratic in $X_1$ while $X_1$ and $X_2$ are correlated.
-In this case, the interaction term will be spuriously significant unless quadratic terms are included or either $X_2$ or both of the independent variables have been orthogonalized.
-Our suggestion is to include quadratic terms but this may be impractical in the case of a large amount of regressors in which case the orthogonalized regressions may be substitutes.
+Table 6 simulates a model with a DGP which is quadratic in $X_1$ , while $X_1$ and $X_2$ are correlated.
+In this case, the interaction term will be spuriously significant unless quadratic terms are included or $X_2$ , or both independent variables, have been orthogonalized.
+Our suggestion is to include quadratic terms, but if this is impractical, maybe due to a large number of regressors, the orthogonalized regressions may be substitutes.